ttntm/ttntm/src/pages/uses.md

 I don't use any music streaming services.
 It's either local files via {% ext "cmus", "https://cmus.github.io" %} (my own CD/Vinyl rips collected over the years) or actual records played on my Audio Technica AT-LP120XBT-USB.
 The turntable's Bluetooth connection is super convenient: it lets me listen to music my wife would get a headache from without disturbing her at all.

+## Weight Lifting

+I started with spreadsheets, but I've since moved to {% ext "Liftosaur", "https://github.com/astashov/liftosaur" %}.
+It's an open source app with a special syntax to define weightlifting programs, perfectly suited for users that prefer writing code/text over convoluted UIs.

 ## Annual Summaries

 ...can be found as posts tagged [#defaults](/tags/defaults/).